osisoft/OSI-Samples-OCS/basic_samples/Authentication/AuthorizationCodeFlow/Python/README.md

 - Web Browser with Javascript enabled
   - Google Chrome Web Driver is required for the automated test
 - Register an Authorization Code Client in OSIsoft Cloud Services and ensure that the registered client in OCS contains `http://localhost:5004/callback.html` in the list of RedirectUris
+- Configure the sample using the file [config.placeholder.ini](config.placeholder.ini).
+Before editing, rename this file to `config.ini`.
+This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.
-- Replace the placeholders in [config.ini](config.ini) with your Tenant ID and Client ID
+- Replace the placeholders in `config.ini` with your Tenant ID and Client ID

 ## Running the Sample